Suraksha-Rajagopalan/Basics-Of-C/README.md

 <div align="center"><h1>Basics Of C</h1></div>

 Welcome to the "Basic Of C" repository!
 This repository is designed to help beginners learn the fundamentals of the C programming language.
 It contains a collection of beginner-level C programs that cover various concepts, as well as some fork-related programs in the "OS" folder.
 Whether you are new to programming or looking to refresh your C skills, this repository has something to offer for everyone.

+## C Programs

+This repository's main folder is home to a variety of C programmes, each of which focuses on a distinct language feature.
+You can comprehend the reasoning behind each code snippet thanks to the programmes' thorough documentation and accompanying explanations.
+Some of the subjects covered in the C programmes are listed below: